 where $L_0$ and $L_F$ are the diagonal (bosonic) and off-diagonal (fermionic) parts of the superconnection \eqref{eq:1/24-superconnection}, respectively.
 Combining all the contributions, we eventually obtain

-Crucially, as long as the framing $\mathfrak{f}$ is different from one, the $T_D$ expectation value on the left hand side is different from zero, thus signaling a supersymmetry anomaly, $Q|0\rangle \neq 0$ in \eqref{eq:onept}.
+Crucially, as long as the framing $\mathfrak{f}$ is different from one, the $T_D$ expectation value on the left hand side is different from zero, thus signaling breaking of supersymmetry, $Q|0\rangle \neq 0$ in \eqref{eq:onept}.
 Instead, supersymmetry is restored choosing $\mathfrak{f} = 1$.
 This is in perfect agreement with the cohomological equivalence of Wilson loops holding at framing one, as previously discussed.
-Equations \eqref{eq:onept} and \eqref{eq:stresstensor1ptfunction} are very suggestive, as they provide the clearest and most direct proof of the relation among scale invariance, superconformal anomaly and framing.

 Proceeding further, we can extend the results above to infer the stress tensor $n$-point function $\llangle T_D(x_1) \ldots T_D(x_n)\rrangle$ for generic $n$.
-In the absence of supersymmetry anomalies, that is at framing one, this expression should vanish identically.
+At framing one, this expression should vanish identically.
 In fact, thanks to the cohomology ${\cal Q}^2 =0$, any string of $T_D$'s is ${\cal Q}$-exact.
 Therefore, due to the identity \eqref{eq:onept}, its expectation value on the Wilson loop is zero.
-However, we expect a supersymmetry anomaly to appear in any $n$-point function when evaluated away from framing one.
+However, we expect a supersymmetry breaking in any $n$-point function when evaluated away from framing one.
 This allows to conclude that, in the perturbative regime, $n$-point stress-tensor correlation functions have to be proportional to powers of $(1-\mathfrak{f}^2)$, for any $n$.